MobilityData/mobility-feed-api/functions-python/parquet_builder/README.md

 base URL's origin and path only, discarding any query string, so a signed URL cannot survive the round trip.

+**The publish order is part of the contract.** Tables go up first, `manifest.json` last, and stale objects are pruned only afterwards.
+The manifest is what a reader holding just the bucket URL uses to learn which tables exist, so publishing it earlier advertises files that have not arrived - the reader asks for every table and finds only the handful uploaded so far.
+Nothing is deleted before the new set is up either: a rebuild that cleared the prefix first left an already-published dataset unreadable for the length of the upload, and a reader that has been told the dataset is ready has stopped polling by then and never finds out.
+Both orderings are pinned by `TestPublishIsNotObservablyPartial` in `tests/test_main.py`.

+One case is not covered by this and cannot be, short of publishing to a throwaway prefix and copying: on a **first** build there is no manifest and no `ready` status yet, so a client that goes straight to the bucket and probes for table names can still catch a partial set.
+Clients driven by the Operations API or by the manifest never do.

 `manifest.json`:

 ```json